-- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 Of the eight individual trees, and groups of trees surveyed, five have been assessed as BS category B, two have been assessed as BS category C with the remaining tree being assessed as BS 5837 category U.
+- 4.1 The details of the subject trees are set out in the Schedule at Appendix B. - 4.2 Of the sixteen individual trees, and groups of trees surveyed, two have been assessed as BS 5837 category A, five have been assessed as BS category B, seven have been assessed as BS category C with the remaining two trees being assessed as BS 5837 category U.

+Category A 2 trees

-Category B 5 trees
+Category B 5 trees / groups

-Category C 2 trees
+Category C 7 trees / groups

-Category U 1 tree
+Category U 2 trees